-To be entered in a drawing to win a copy of As the Heel Turns: Taking the drama out of knitting socks by Hilary Latimer, leave a comment on this blog post by noon Eastern time Wednesday, October 29, 2014.
-I’ll choose a lucky winner at random at that time.
+To be entered in a drawing to win one of my copies of DIY Holiday: the Crafting Life, leave a comment on this blog post by 11:00 a.m.
+Eastern time Sunday, November 23, 2014.
+I’ll choose three lucky winners at random at that time.

 I am happily knitting along on my Sanquhar Cowl and am past the halfway point:

 I worked my initials and the year in one of the “background” patterns just for fun.
 A lot of Sanquhar gloves were knitted with initials and dates in the cuffs so it seemed appropriate.